 9. Why Do You Want to Work for Us?

-The interview manager wants to know why you want to be a part of the company.
+The interview manager wants to know why you want to join the company.

 Tip #1: State the perks of working with this company

-Tip #2: Show why you think the job offer would be beneficial to you.
+Tip #2: Show why you think the job offer would benefit you.

 10. Why Do You Think We Should Hire You?

-The employer wants to find out in what ways you stand out from the rest of the interviewees.
+The employer wants to find out how you stand out from the rest of the interviewees.

 Tip #1: Talk about your academic qualifications and relevant skills